-a) check:
+1) check:

-- that safety microswitches are working correctly [see 7.3]; - that the casings and protection covers have not been removed; - that the labels with instructions or provisions have not been removed or become illegible (these form an integral part of the safety system).
+- that safety microswitches are working correctly [see 7.3]; - that the casings and protection covers have not been removed: - that the labels with instructions or provisions have not been removed or have become illegible (these form an integral part of the safety system).

-b) they should also:
+2) they should also:

-- restore to proper working order any safety devices which have been manipulated or removed; - reattach inefficient, damaged or missing casings and protection covers; - replace illegible labels; - not endorse any repair or modification on the machine or the engine which results in a change in the performance and which leads to the machine being used incorrectly or in any case differently from that for which it was designed and approved; - warn the Customer that the failure to comply with the above points results in the automatic annulment of the Guarantee and the Manufacturer declining any responsibility, as also shown in chapter 1 of the Instruction Handbook.
+- restore to proper working order any safety devices which have been manipulated or removed; - reattach inefficient, damaged or missing casings and protection covers; - replace illegible labels; - not endorse any repair or modification on the machine or the engine which results in a change in performance or use that is incorrect or different from the purpose for which it was designed and approved; - warn the Customer that the failure to comply with the above points results in the automatic annulment of the Guarantee and the Manufacturer declines all responsibility, as also shown in chapter 1 of the Instruction Booklet.